selkethx/TapChangerHub/README.md

 # TapChangerHub
-TapChanger Hub based in the external filter Voron original design and the idea of use zip ties how support to umbilical canbus wire and ptfe tube.
+TapChanger Hub based in the external filter Voron original design and the idea of use zip ties as support to umbilical canbus wire and ptfe tube.